 Kronos sells a majority of its products through its direct sales force operating in Europe and North America.
 Kronos also utilizes sales agents and distributors who are authorized to sell its products in specific geographic areas.
 In Europe, Kronos' sales efforts are conducted primarily through its direct sales force and its sales agents.
-Kronos' agents do not sell any TiO_2 products other than KRONOS[®] brand products.
+Kronos' agents do not sell any TiO_2 products other than KRONOS[®] branded products.
 In North America, its sales are made primarily through its direct sales force and supported by a network of distributors.
 In export markets, where Kronos increased its marketing efforts over the last several years, its sales are made through its direct sales force, sales agents and distributors.
 In addition to its direct sales force and sales agents, many of Kronos' sales agents also act as distributors to service its customers in all regions.
 Kronos offers customer and technical service to customers who purchase its products through distributors as well as to its larger customers serviced by its direct sales force.

-Kronos sells to a diverse customer base with only one customer representing 10% or more of our Chemicals Segment's net sales in 2020 (Behr Process Corporation - 10%).
-Kronos' largest ten customers accounted for approximately 34% of our Chemicals Segment's net sales in 2020.
+Kronos sells to a diverse customer base and no single customer comprised 10% or more of our Chemicals Segment's net sales in 2021.
+Kronos' largest ten customers accounted for approximately 32% of our Chemicals Segment's net sales in 2021.

 Neither our Chemicals Segment's business as a whole nor any of its principal product groups is seasonal to any significant extent.
 However, TiO_2 sales are generally higher in the second and third quarters of the year, due in part to the increase in coatings production in the spring to meet demand during the spring and summer painting seasons.
-With certain exceptions, such as the COVID-19 pandemic, Kronos has historically operated its production facilities at near full capacity rates throughout the entire year, which among other things helps to minimize its per-unit production costs.
+With certain exceptions, such as during the third quarter of 2020 as a result of the COVID-19 pandemic, Kronos has historically operated its production facilities at near full capacity rates throughout the entire year, which among other things helps to minimize its per-unit production costs.
 As a result, Kronos normally will build inventories during the first and fourth quarters of each year in order to maximize its product availability during the higher demand periods normally experienced in the second and third quarters.